Does the MSW program admit students for the spring semester?

 MSW students take 12-15 credits per semester to graduate in two years (or one year for Advanced Standing), 9-12 credits/semester for a three-year academic plan, or 6-9 credits/semester for a four-year academic plan.

-Most (but not all) applicants will receive a decision letter by mail from the UH Mānoa Graduate Division sometime between early March and mid-May.
+Most (but not all) applicants will receive a decision letter from the UH Mānoa Graduate Division sometime between early March and mid-May.